alanbernstein/post/README.md

 # post
 cli tool for automating the process of posting files to a website

-idea: tool for processing files and uploading to my website, with a minimal interface: `post filename`. program should be able to figure out everything that i would normally want to do, and do it itself
+idea: tool for processing files and uploading to my website, with a minimal interface: `post filename`. program should be able to figure out everything that i would normally want to do, and do it itself. mostly: picking a directory, scaling an image (automatically based on size), rotating an image, converting an org file to html, converting a scad file to svg

 # usage
 `post image.jpg`